-Jean-Charles leads the family firm with passionate commitment to fine wine, history, quality and a deep respect for the environment.
+Jean-Charles leads the family firm with a passionate commitment to fine wine, history, quality, and deep respect for the environment.
 He implemented organic and Biodynamic farming at all of the family’s estate vineyards in Burgundy and California.
 Together with his sister Nathalie, he created Domaine de la Vougeraie, uniting the family’s Burgundy vineyards, including prestigious monopoles such as the Vougeot 1er Cru Clos Blanc de Vougeot — planted in 1110 by the Cistercian monks, into one of Burgundy’s leading domaines.
 He instituted the concept of “viniculteur”, redefining the company’s traditional role to encompass a close and active interest in all aspects of winegrowing to ensure premium quality and sustainable farming practices.
 He refashioned and elevated the family’s founding winery bearing his father’s name — Jean-Claude Boisset — into a premier boutique vigneron in the Cotes de Nuits.

-In 2003 Jean-Charles brought DeLoach Vineyards, a pioneering producer of Pinot Noir, Chardonnay and Zinfandel in Sonoma’s Russian River Valley, into the family collection.
-He immediately recognized the similarities to Burgundy: each boast a confluence of river, mountains, and soil that is perfect for growing world-class Pinot Noir.
+In 2003 Jean-Charles brought DeLoach Vineyards, a pioneering producer of Pinot Noir, Chardonnay, and Zinfandel in Sonoma’s Russian River Valley, into the family collection.
+He immediately recognized the similarities to Burgundy: each boasts a confluence of river, mountains, and soil that is perfect for growing world-class Pinot Noir.
 He began a mission, inspired by his Burgundian heritage to produce terroir-driven wines with the same commitment to terroir and organic and Biodynamic farming he had instituted in Burgundy.
-In 2009 Jean-Charles’ quest for California wineries with a sense of history, heritage and a pioneering spirit led him to Raymond Vineyards in the Napa Valley, where five generations of family winemaking anchors it to the earliest days of the Napa Valley.
+In 2009 Jean-Charles’ quest for California wineries with a sense of history, heritage, and a pioneering spirit led him to Raymond Vineyards in the Napa Valley, where five generations of family winemaking anchors it to the earliest days of the Napa Valley.
 Under his vision, Raymond has become a leading producer of luxury fine wines, implemented organic and Biodynamic farming on its 150 acre Rutherford & St. Helena estate vineyards, and become among the most dynamic winery destinations in California, earning “Winery of the Year” honors from Wine Enthusiast magazine.
 In 2011, Jean-Charles’ dream of championing California wine history became a reality when Buena Vista Winery, California’s first premium winery founded in 1857, became a part of Boisset Collection.

 Jean-Charles continued to grow the Boisset Collection with the introduction of JCB tasting lounges in St. Helena (2011); at The Ritz-Carlton, San Francisco (2015); Yountville (2016), including the épicerie Atelier Fine Foods; the JCB Salon Privé in Yountville (2017); and in Healdsburg (2018).
-Jean-Charles continued his legacy of pioneering innovations in 2018 with the introduction of JCB Spirits, luxury vodkas and gin distilled from Burgundy wine made from Pinot Noir and Chardonnay that includes the first-ever caviar-infused and truffle-infused vodkas.
+Jean-Charles continued his legacy of pioneering innovations in 2018 with the introduction of JCB Spirits, luxury vodkas, and gin distilled from Burgundy wine made from Pinot Noir and Chardonnay that includes the first-ever caviar-infused and truffle-infused vodkas.

 In 2019 Boisset Collection acquired Oakville Grocery, with the nearly 140-year-old flagship location in Oakville in Napa Valley (the oldest continually operating grocery in California) as well as the store in Healdsburg, which sits on the historic Healdsburg Plaza.
 A Victorian house dating from 1874 also sits on the Oakville property, which Jean-Charles has turned into the 1881 Napa Valley Wine History Museum and Wine Tasting, which opened its doors in June 2019.
-Visitors can peruse the first-of-its-kind in Napa Valley collection of relics related to the wine trade, winemaking, viticulture and cooperage as well as many of Jean-Charles’ antique decanters.
+Visitors can peruse the first-of-its-kind in Napa Valley collection of relics related to the wine trade, winemaking, viticulture, and cooperage as well as many of Jean-Charles’ antique decanters.
 In addition, guests learn about the various sub-appellations of Napa Valley through displays and by tasting wines from those varied regions.

-Jean-Charles’ sets forth a vision of the wine and luxury worlds centered on family, passion, history, innovation and a commitment to sustainability.
+Jean-Charles sets forth a vision of the wine and luxury worlds centered on family, passion, history, innovation, and a commitment to sustainability.
 Decanter magazine has included him on its “Power List” of the 50 most important people in the wine world each year of its publication since 2007; in March 2008, he received the Meininger’s International Wine Entrepreneur of the Year; and in December 2008, he was named “Innovator of the Year” by Wine Enthusiast.
-The French-American Foundation awarded him their first-ever French-American Partnership Award in 2013, bestowed upon an extraordinary individual or organization that has contributed to creating a strong and enduring French-American partnership in business, government or academia.
+The French-American Foundation awarded him their first-ever French-American Partnership Award in 2013, bestowed upon an extraordinary individual or organization that has contributed to creating a strong and enduring French-American partnership in business, government, or academia.
 Haute Living named him to the Haute List San Francisco, recognizing the 100 most influential people in the San Francisco Bay Area.
 He was honored with the 2014 Jefferson Award by the Pennsylvania Academy of Fine Arts, which celebrates the museum’s historical connection to wine.
 Also in 2014, JFK University in Concord named Jean-Charles and his wife Gina Gallo its “Entrepreneurs of the Year.”
 In 2015 Jean-Charles was named an Honorary Co-Chair of that year’s Sonoma Harvest Wine Auction, which broke all records by raising a staggering $4.5 million.
-In March 2017, Jean-Charles and Gina received the Mondavi Food & Wine award Robert Mondavi Wine & Food award by The Collins College of Hospitality Management in honor of their vision and leadership to advance the wine industry.
+In March 2017, Jean-Charles and Gina received the Mondavi Food & Wine award Robert Mondavi Wine & Food Award by The Collins College of Hospitality Management in honor of their vision and leadership to advance the wine industry.
 In May 2019 Jean-Charles accepted the Wine Country Business of the Year French American Business Award from the French American Chamber of Commerce of San Francisco.